 - How Modbus use in a network?

-Modbus is the network protocol.most of industrial application used today.
-It is Free universal open protocol.
+Modbus is the network protocol.most of the industrial applications used today.
+It is a Free universal open protocol.
 Modbus has been around industries for over 40 years.
-New Automation industrial product also comes with Modbus protocol.there are so many other Protocol also available.
+New Automation industrial product also comes with Modbus protocol.there are so many other Protocols also available.
 But Modbus is still preferred protocol.

 How Modbus works?